Contrastive Learning for API Aspect Analysis: Introduction

 Classifying API reviews based on predefined aspects is a challenging task.
 API reviews often use technical terms, domain-specific language, and jargon that are specific to programming languages, frameworks, and the API functionality.
 These terms may not be commonly used in other types of text and may not be present in the pre-trained language model's vocabulary, which makes it difficult for pre-trained language models to comprehend the meaning of the text.
 For example, the review \textit{"But this is also for transforming into well XMLs."} is related to "usability" aspect while the review \textit{"I'm searching the java library for parsing XML, I googled a bit but couldn't found other than dom4j"} is related to "community" aspect.

 In this paper, we propose a technique CLAA (Contrastive Learning for API Aspects).
 CLAA uses the principles of Contrastive Learning (CL) \cite{khosla2020supervised} and learns representations of API reviews that are specific to certain aspects, enabling the model to better distinguish between them.
 If a pre-trained language model is fine-tuned using CL, the model understands the technical vocabulary and domain-specific language used in API reviews better.
 Figure \ref{fig:Motivation} demonstrates an example of how CLAA can improve the API aspect detection task.
+We present a more clear visualization in Figure \ref{fig:visualization_graph} where we show the advantages of CLAA by highlighting the performance improvement over baselines.
 This approach utilizes supervised contrastive training objective to fine-tune each pre-trained transformer model (BERT \cite{devlin2018bert}, RoBERTa \cite{liu2019roberta}, XLNet \cite{yang2019xlnet}, ALBERT \cite{lan2019albert}, BERTOverflow \cite{tabassum2020code}, ELECTRA \cite{clark2020electra}, and T5 \cite{raffel2020exploring}) to learn the aspect-wise semantic representations of API review instances.
 These learned representations are then used to fine-tune the pre-trained transformers to act as sequence classifiers for API aspect detection task.
 To explain why the classifier makes a certain prediction, CLAA uses a perturbation based text explainer framework LIME (Local Interpretable Model-Agnostic Explanations) \cite{lime}.
 Unlike that of Yang et al. \cite{yang2022aspect}, our approach does not rely on only fine-tuning pre-trained transformers to act as a classifier.
 Rather CLAA uses two stage training: first the pre-trained transformers are fine-tuned to learn the representations of the reviews of different aspect categories through contrastive training, and then the transformers with knowledge of the aspect-wise learned representations are fine-tuned using CrossEntropy training.